v1ct0rv/call-of-duty-api-client/README.md

 You need to set the following environment variables (or create .env file):

 *STATS_JOB_INTERVAL: Interval to get stats, this value is in seconds, 20 for example.
+*AGGREGATE_JOB_INTERVAL: Interval to aggregate stats, this value is in seconds, 20 for example.
 *MONGO_DB_URI: Mongo DB url, for example mongodb://root:password@localhost:27017/ *TZ timezone, the recommended value is UTC *AUTHENTICATION_MODE the auth mode can be `sso` or `username`, `sso` is the recommended option.